 Hotel Vermont (mid-range) – Right in the heart of Burlington, and across the street from Battery Park, Waterfront Park and the beach, this chic downtown hotel is one of my faves to crash into after a long road trip from NYC.
 It has amazing views, friendly staff, and an on-site restaurant that serves excellent breakfast and dinner that is made using local products.
 Rooms also start at $194 per night and feature a private shower, free toiletries, a hairdryer WiFi, cable TV, and a desk.
 A few also have a whirlpool bathtub!
 Yup, we gettin’ fancy up in here!

 One of the many amazing things about New York is that it is so close to Canada that you can actually road trip there, easily making Montreal one of the best road trips from NYC.
 It also happens to be one of my all time fave cities,

 So yeah, if you’ve never been, seriously, what are you waiting for?
 I mean, Montreal is home to none other than the Basilique Notre-Dame.
 Or, for anyone not in the know, one of the single most beautiful cathedrals in the world.
 Easily putting all my fave NYC churches to shame.

 Hey, don’t @ me.
-It honestly looks like something out of a fairy tale and I visit EVERY SINGLE TIME I’m in Montreal.
+It honestly looks like something out of a fairy tale and I visit EVERY SINGLE TIME I’m in town, even if I only spend a cool 2 days in Montreal.